-It’s a Man’s (Celluloid) World: Portrayals of Female Characters in the Top Grossing Films of 2019
+It’s a Man’s (Celluloid) World: Portrayals of Female Characters in the Top Grossing U.S. Films of 2020

 The Celluloid Ceiling II: Production Design, Production Management, Sound Design, Key Grips, and Gaffers

 For over a decade, The Celluloid Ceiling study has tracked women’s representation as directors, writers, producers, executive producers, editors, and cinematographers on the top 250 domestic grossing films.
 In an effort to assess the larger picture of women’s employment in film, this study monitored their representation as production designers (20%), production managers/production supervisors (25%/44%), sound designers/supervising sound editors (5%/5%), key grips (1%), and gaffers (1%).